nklpawar/unauthorized-tor-usage-investigation/README.md

 ## Summary

-The investigation confirmed that the user `employee` installed and actively used the TOR browser on a corporate endpoint.
+The investigation confirmed that the user `nick` installed and actively used the TOR browser on a corporate endpoint.

 Key observations:
 - Silent installation of TOR